ayushblaze/Slice-Router/README.md

 ### Routing and Data Loading

 - **React Router v6** is used for all navigation and data loading.
-- **Loaders and Actions**: Data fetching (menu, order details) and mutations (creating orders) are handled via route loaders and actions, not via external libraries.
+- **Loaders and Actions**: Data fetching (menu, order details) and mutations (creating orders, updating order priority) are handled via route loaders and actions, not via external libraries.
+- **Order Priority Updates**: Customers can upgrade their order to priority status even after it has been placed, using React Router's form actions with `useFetcher` for optimistic updates.
 - **No React Query/SWR**: All data fetching is done with native `fetch` and React Router's built-in mechanisms.

 ### UI and Styling